Azure-Samples/azure-spring-boot-samples/cosmos/spring-cloud-azure-starter-data-cosmos/spring-cloud-azure-data-cosmos-sample/README.md

 - java
 products:
 - azure-cosmos-db
-name: Using Azure Cosmos Db by Spring Data in Spring Boot Application
+name: Using Azure Cosmos DB by Spring Data in Spring Boot Application
 description: This sample demonstrates how to use Azure Cosmos DB by Spring Data in Spring Boot application.
 ---

-# Using Azure Cosmos Db by Spring Data in Spring Boot Application
+# Using Azure Cosmos DB by Spring Data in Spring Boot Application
 This guide demonstrates how to use Azure Cosmos DB via Spring Boot Starter `spring-cloud-azure-starter-data-cosmos` to store data in and retrieve data from your Azure Cosmos DB.

 ## What You Will Build